OnlyJ22/StudyToWGU/CS 109/Ch1.md

 * Loops and conditionals provide **control and flexibility**.
 * Variables let data **persist and evolve** during program execution.

----
-Here is your content fully formatted in clean, copy-paste-ready **Markdown** following the exact structure you've been using:

----

 ### Section 3: Comments in Java Programming

 #### What Are Comments?